TGAC/earlham-galaxytools/workflows/GeneSeqToFamily/readme.md

 Helper tools for data preparation:

-* Ensembl REST API - tools for retrieving sequences, features and gene trees from Ensembl using its [REST API](http://rest.ensembl.org/)
+* Ensembl REST API - tools for retrieving sequences, and features from Ensembl using its [REST API](http://rest.ensembl.org/)
 * gff3-to-json - to merge gene feature files and convert them from GFF3 (Gene Feature File) to JSON format